-The Governing Body has delegated its pay powers to the Finance Committee.
-The Committee, based on recommendation from the CEO, approves pay awards for management personnel.
+The Governing Body based on recommendation from the CEO, approves pay awards for staff and management personnel.
 Pay awards are based on data obtained through benchmarking as well as performance.

-The CEO's pay is reviewed annually by the Central Federation Body.
+The CEO's pay is reviewed annually by the Central Federation Board.